Some effectivity questions for plane Cremona transformations

-For the second part, note that, in the notation of Lemma \ref{limit_1} and the formula immediately preceding it, $L(g)=\log m_p=2\alpha_p$, since $\mu_p^2=m_p+m_p^{-1}+2$.
-That lemma states that $m_p$ converges fast to $2$ from below, and we are done. \end{proof} \end{corollary}
+For the second part, note that, since $\mu_E$ is an increasing function of each argument and, in the notation of Lemma \ref{limit_1} and the formula immediately preceding it, $\mu_p^2=m_p+m_p^{-1}+2,$ we have $L(g)\ge\log m_p>\log(2-3.2^{-p/2})$, by Lemma \ref{limit_1}. \end{proof} \end{theorem}

-\begin{proposition} If any or all of $p,q,r$ are infinite, then again $g$ is hyperbolic and $L(g)= \log 2\approx 0.6931.$ \begin{proof} Even if $p,q,r$ are infinite, the adjacency matrix $M$ still represents a bounded linear operator, since its rows and columns have at most $3$ non-zero entries, all $\pm 1$, and its spectrum is $3/{\sqrt 2}$. \end{proof} \end{proposition}

-Of course, this is not an effective result, because we have no effective means of deciding whether any of $p,q,r$ is infinite.